thuyanduong-flatiron/lecture-starter-code/Mod3/1-JS-Intro/README.md

 - Learn how to problem solve, break things down, and work incrementally (debugging)
 - Learn how to be resourceful

-### JavaScript History
-- Created by Brendan Eich in 1995
-- Wanted to turn the web into something like a desktop application (SPA)
-- Not related to JAVA (JS was first code named Mocha, then LiveScript)
-- So vast...

 ### Intro to Javascript
 - HTML, CSS, and JS (behavior)
 - Set up index.html, script.js, chrome console